-yield curve The curve that results when yield to maturity is plotted on the Y axis with term to maturity on the X axis.
+Yankee bonds Bond issued by a foreign borrower denominated in dollars and sold in the United States under SEC regulations yield curve The curve that results when yield to maturity is plotted on the y-axis with term to maturity on the x-axis.

 yield to call (YTC) The rate of interest earned on a bond if it is called.
-If current interest rates are well below an outstanding callable bond's coupon rate, the YTC may be a more relevant estimate of expected return than the YTM, since the bond is likely to be called.
+If current interest rates are well below an outstanding callable bond's coupon rate, then the YTC may be a more relevant estimate of expected return than the YTM because the bond is likely to be called.